 Different forms of urban growth in Andean valleys have different degrees of impact on periurban smallholders, who not always prefer compact growth on the valley floor.
 Instead, dispersed urban growth on the valley floor is often considered a better form, for it allows profiting from urbanization (e.g. improved infrastructure), while continuing the cultivation of the remaining arable land.
 This fact has largely been ignored in research.

-The project aims to describe and explain changes in urban form and land cover in the Andean cities of Cajamarca, Huancayo, and Cusco (including their hinterland) for the last three decades.
+The project aims to describe and explain changes in urban form and land cover in three Andean intermediate cities (including their hinterland) for the last three decades.
 Then it identifies perceptions of periurban farmers toward these changes and assesses the consequences for the farmers’ vertical agrarian land use.
 Finally, the project finds future periurban forms that are preferred by smallholder farmers, jointly defines quality criteria of future periurban development, and collaboratively maps potential “performance” zones for the transition area between city and countryside as well as valley and upland, to enable the assessment of (possible) flexible approaches to land use planning.

 In sum, this project is an important contribution to understanding the problems of Andean farmers on the edges of expanding cities, and an attempt to making periurban areas in developing mountain regions more just und future-proof.